 - Controls anxiety and promotes emotional health

 - Enhances self-awareness

 - Helps with memory loss

 - May help fight food cravings – yes!

 [Image credit: The Art of Living]

-Meditation 101: How to get your own practice started
+Simple Meditation: How to get your own beginner’s practice started

-I’m ALL about making life more simple.
-I don’t believe that meditation needs to be hard nor does it need to take hours at a time.
+I’m ALL about making life more simple, and I don’t believe that meditation needs to be hard nor does it need to take hours at a time.

-Here are a few simple steps to get started on your first meditation session:
+Here are a few easy steps to get started on your first meditation session: